gabrielelobosco/PyPong/README.md

 ## Customization

 You can modify the game by changing the paddle size, ball speed, or winning score by editing the corresponding variables in the pypong.py file.
--- Cooming Soon: In-Game Options --
+-- Coming Soon: In-Game Options --

 ## License